victoriadrake/django-starter/README.md

 ### 4. Profit!!!

-You can now do `make dev` to see a pretty welcome page at `http://localhost:8000/` and test that everything's working properly.
+You can now do `make migrate` then `make dev` to see a pretty welcome page at `http://localhost:8000/` and test that everything's working properly.

 Start building!
-If you're new to Django, check out their [great tutorials](https://docs.djangoproject.com/en/3.2/intro/).
+If you're new to Django, check out their [great tutorials](https://docs.djangoproject.com/en/5.0/intro/).

 Run `make help` to see what else I've got set up for you.